LiLeoHaolin/MRSFCCGCC/README.md

 ## Installation Instruction for the Proposed Method

+The following steps must be taken before running the analysis code of the proposed method:

-* *Step 1* - Download the package source version by using `download.packages("randomForestSRC", destdir = ".", type = "source")`, which will create a file like 'randomForestSRC_3.6.0.tar.gz'
+* *Step 1* - Download the package source version by using `download.packages("randomForestSRC", destdir = ".", type = "source")`, which will create a file like `randomForestSRC_3.6.0.tar.gz`
-* *Step 2* - Extract the source using 'untar("randomForestSRC_3.6.0.tar.gz")', This creates a folder: 'randomForestSRC/'
+* *Step 2* - Extract the source using `untar("randomForestSRC_3.6.0.tar.gz")`, This creates a folder: `randomForestSRC/`
+* *Step 3* - Open the file: `file.edit("randomForestSRC/src/splitCustom.c")`, and then replace the content by the `splitCustom.c`.
+Note that it is needed to replace `#define CUSTOM_P 0.1` and `#define CUSTOM_Q 0.5` with the subcohort and supplemental case sampling fractions, respectively.

 ## References

 Li, H., Zhou, H., Couper, D., & Cai, J. (2025).
-Super learner for survival prediction in case-cohort and generalized case-cohort studies.
-Biometrics, 81(4), ujaf155.
+A Modified Random Survival Forest for Improving Prediction Accuracy in Case-Cohort and Generalized Case-Cohort Studies.
+Manuscript Under Review.